 Leaf curl in tomatoes that is due to environmental factors will usually begin in the lower, older leaves first.
 Initially the leaves bend upward and roll inward lengthwise.
 Often the affected leaves thicken and gain a leathery texture, even while retaining their normal green coloration.

 Herbicide drift from 2, 4-D or dicamba, or contaminated compost containing pasture herbicides can cause leaf curl.
 Symptoms vary somewhat depending upon the herbicide, but generally leaves roll downward with twisted growth.
 New growth is affected first.
 Stems may turn white and split, and fruit may become deformed.

 Curling tomato leaves may be a sign of a viral infection.
 Normally this virus is transmitted through whiteflies or through infected transplants.

-The real key to managing tomato leaf curl is through prevention.
+The real key to managing tomato leaf curl is prevention.
 Plant only pest and disease-resistant varieties.
-Also protect garden plants from possible whitefly infestations by adding floating row covers.
+It also helps to protect garden plants from possible whitefly infestations by adding floating row covers.

 With regard to tomato yellow leaf curl and other geminiviruses, there are now resistant varieties of tomato available.
 However, they are often still prone to other viral diseases.
 If you confirm tomato yellow leaf curl in your tomato plants, it may be best to destroy them since, as we’ve mentioned, there is currently no quick fix for the problem.

 Looking for additional tips on growing perfect tomatoes?
 Download our FREE Tomato Growing Guide and learn how to grow delicious tomatoes.